SkylarZhao6/EvernoteGuide/_posts/signup.md

+---
+Path: '/login'
+title: How to Sign Up With EverNote
+---

 # Sign up with Evernote

 The first step to taking notes with Evernote on web browsers, is creating an account.